 fever can spread from your lungs to other parts of your body.
 Those at higher risk for severe

-illness include people with
+illness include pregnant women, people who have

-AIDS, pregnant women, people who take medicines that
+HIV infection, people who take medicines that

 Valley fever occurs in dry desert areas of the southwestern United

 States, central California, and Mexico.
 It also occurs in dry areas of Central

 Valley fever is also called desert fever, San Joaquin Valley

 You can get valley fever if you breathe in the fungus (Coccidioides immitis) that causes

 The fungus grows in the soil.
 It gets into the air when the ground